State Meteorological Agency: History

 With different denominations this agency has been playing the role of "National Meteorological Service" since its creation.
 During the Second Republic, in 1933, it became dependent on the Directorate-General for Aeronautics of the Ministry of War.
 After the Civil War, in 1940, all the meteorological services were unified in the renowned "National Meteorological Service", which was attached to the Ministry of Air.
 In 1962 a new building was inaugurated in the University City of Madrid that in the 70s assumed the central services.

 In the democratic period, a new restructuring took place in 1978, when it was renamed the National Institute of Meteorology (INM) and became dependent on the Ministry of Transport and Communications.
 The second and last restructuring of the agency happened in 2008, when the National Meteorological Institute was renamed State Meteorological Agency and it assumed all the goods and responsibilities of its predecessors.

+In April 2026, the internal rules of the agency were modified.
+The presidency's powers were divided in two: the Secretary of State for Environment was designated ex officio president, with representative and government powers over the AEMET, while the executive powers were entrusted to a new position, the director.

 Activities and resources

 AEMET's main task is "to develop, implement and provide meteorological services falling within the competences of the State, as well as to give support to other public and private activities which improve the safety and quality of life of the Spanish society".

 Its activities include, among others, taking meteorological observations in Spain and archiving them, weather monitoring and forecasting, and doing scientific research in numerical weather prediction models.

-To accomplish these tasks AEMET has at its disposal high computing power and a vast observation network, including staffed and automatic weather stations, radiosondes, weather radar and lightning detectors.
+To accomplish these tasks AEMET has at its disposal high computing power and an observation network, including staffed and automatic weather stations, radiosondes, weather radar and lightning detectors.

+Organization

+The AEMET is organized through two types of bodies: government and executive.
+The government bodies are the President and the Governing Council, while the executive bodie of the Agency is the Director.